karamveershamal/enverx-be-developer-assignment/HowToRun.md

 Curl for get blogs By Id(Use valid MongoId), curl --location 'localhost:3000/api/blogs/64a27bff55637b45c177b898'

-Curl for get All blogs,
-curl --location 'localhost:3000/api/blogs?category=philosophy&sortBy=name'
+Curl for get All blogs,(sortBy can be createdAt or name) curl --location 'localhost:3000/api/blogs?category=philosophy&sortBy=name'

 Curl for delete blogs,